SeamlessDistribution/SeamlessDistribution.github.io/merchant/reference/reconciliation.md

 There are two ways of reconciliation against SEQR service:

-* Per shop reconciliation: Only one master cashregister perform reconciliation process.
-The reconciliation report will show transactions summary for every cashregisters in the shop.
+* Per shop reconciliation: Only one master cash register perform reconciliation process.
+The reconciliation report will show transactions summary for every cash register in the shop.
-* Per terminal reconciliation: Every cashregister in a shop perform reconciliation process.
-The reconciliation report will show transactions summary only for the specific cashregister.
+* Per terminal reconciliation: Every cash register in a shop perform reconciliation process.
+The reconciliation report will show transactions summary only for the specific cash register.
 In this case, terminalId should be provided when calling markTransactionPeriod.

 Please refer to the above table to check which reports can be used for per terminal